nais/doc/observability/tracing/README.md

 ## Envoy-based context extraction

 Kiali offers a nice view of statistics.
 However, it is not possible to say that request A is a consequence of request B without adding additional context.
-Istio supports transparently reading special tracing headers from HTTP requests, and submitting trace data to jaeger.
+Istio supports transparently reading special tracing headers from HTTP requests, and submitting trace data to a tracing system.

+The tracing system chosen by NAIS is [Jaeger](https://www.jaegertracing.io/) (which supports the [Zipkin](https://zipkin.io/) API, used by Istio).

 ![Illustration of envoy-based tracing](envoy-tracing.png)